asymmetric-research/security-advisories/advisories/2024-09-25_cometbft-bls12381-double-hash.md

 ## Details

-We use Ethereum Beacon Chain test vectors for BLS12-381 at https://github.com/ethereum/bls12-381-tests .
-The code below shows two different encodings to G2, without and with pre-hashing, respectively: (the domain separation tag is the same as the one used in the test vectors, see https://github.com/ethereum/bls12-381-tests/blob/006855c56cb6491ee19b4aedfddb806aaeacb1db/main.py#L103)
+We use Ethereum Beacon Chain [test vectors for BLS12-381](https://github.com/ethereum/bls12-381-tests).
+The code below shows two different encodings to G2, without and with pre-hashing, respectively: (the domain separation tag is the same as the one used in the test vectors, as seen [here](https://github.com/ethereum/bls12-381-tests/blob/006855c56cb6491ee19b4aedfddb806aaeacb1db/main.py#L103))

 ```go
 package main